DeprecatedNexifyHub/NexUI/README.md

 #### `NODE_ENV`

 The Node environment.
-Mangane checks for the following options:
+NexUI checks for the following options:

-- `development` - What you should use while developing Mangane FE.
+- `development` - What you should use while developing NexUI FE.
 - `production` - Use when compiling to deploy to a live server.
 - `test` - Use when running automated tests.